nikolaydubina/fpdecimal/README.md

 b *= 23
 ```

 Is this a problem?
-For multiplication and division - no. For addition substraction - yes, it can be.
+* For multiplication and division - yes, it can be.
+You have to be careful not to multiply two fpfloat numbers, since scaling factor will quadruple.
+Multiplying by constants is ok tho.
+* For addition substraction - yes, it can be.
 You have to be careful and remind yourself that constants would be reduced 1000x.

-This may be addressed at compile time by providing linter.
-This can be also addressed by wrapping into struct and defining methods.
+Both of this can be addressed at compile time by providing linter.
+This can be also addressed by wrapping into a struct and defining methods.